 Our loan and security agreement, or the Loan Agreement, with Hercules Capital, Inc., or Hercules, for aggregate maximum borrowings of up to \$30.0 million, or the Credit Facility, is collateralized by substantially all of our and our subsidiaries personal property and other assets, other than our intellectual property.
-As of June 30, 2020, the outstanding principal balance under the Credit Facility was \$20.0 million, resulting from the closing of the first tranche of funding which occurred on February 7, 2020.
+As of March 31, 2021, the outstanding principal balance under the Credit Facility was \$20.0 million.
 The Credit Facility contains customary representations, warranties, affirmative and negative covenants and events of default applicable to us and our subsidiaries.